SteveJustin1963/tec-MINT/MEAT.md

 #### `/r` Remainder of last division

-////

-Looking at the code, `r` is actually a variable, not a `/r` command.
+Looking at the code, `r` is actually a variable, and /r is a special viable that stores the remainder and is not a `/r` command.
 Here's how it's defined and used:

 ```assembly
 ; In the variables section: